barelyknown/time_clock/README.md

 # TimeClock

+Calculate the amount of business time between two times based on any arbitrary work calendar.

     gem 'time_clock'

-Calculate the amount of business time between two times based on any arbitrary work calendar.
+Once you've set a default calendar, any `Time` instance will have a few helpful methods.

     Time.now.business_seconds_until(Time.now + 1.day)
     => 43200